 Day-Trips and Guided Tours to Herculaneum

-It is easy to reach and explore Herculaneum alone but guided tours are available and a good guide certainly could add value by pointing out elements otherwise easily missed.
+It is easy to reach and explore Herculaneum alone but guided tours are available.
+A good guide certainly could add value by pointing out elements otherwise easily missed.

-For families and small groups, a private tour may be sensible as it may even work out cheaper and has the benefit of not having to wait for others to take selfies, etc. Kids-friendly family tours are also available.
+For families and small groups, a private tour may be sensible.
+It may even work out cheaper and has the benefit of not having to wait for others to take selfies, etc. Kids-friendly family tours are also available.

-Pre-booked guides could sort out tickets in advance while available guides may advertise at the ticket windows for spontaneous bookings.
-As at other major Italian archaeological sites, all guides at Herculaneum are state certified and thus knowledgeable and not generally making up the story as they go along.
+Pre-booked guides could sort out tickets in advance while available guides may also hang out at the ticket windows for spontaneous bookings.
+As at other major Italian archaeological sites, all guides at Herculaneum are state-certified and thus knowledgeable and not making up the story as they go along.

 Transportation to Herculaneum